vladi-rh/rhoai-genaiops-lab-instructions/docs/9-on-prem-practicum/2-update-canopy.md

 1. Go to [Canopy UI](https://canopy-ui-<USER_NAME>-canopy.<CLUSTER_DOMAIN>) and test summarization.
 You can copy the text about Turkish tea from the previous chapters if you wish ☕️

    And please be patient.
-Tiny Llama is doing its best for you 🦙🏋️‍♀️♥️
+TinyLlama is doing its best for you 🦙🏋️‍♀️♥️

 2. You should receive a response from TinyLlama.
 Notice how the response style and capabilities might differ from Llama 3.2 3B.
 That's expected given the smaller model size.